 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President 501
+A. The Office of the President

-B. President's Cabinet 501
+B. President's Cabinet

 II.
 THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER 501

 III.
-THE VICE PRESIDENT FOR ADVANCEMENT
+THE VICE PRESIDENT FOR ADVANCEMENT 502

 IV.
 THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS 502

-A. The Office of the Dean of the Faculty/Vice President of Academic Affairs 502
+A. The Office of the Dean of the Faculty/Vice President of Academic Affairs

 B. Academic Staff

 C. The Associate Dean of the Faculty (diversity and faculty affairs)

-D. The Associate Dean of the Faculty (infrastructure and faculty affairs) 503
+D. The Associate Dean of the Faculty (infrastructure and faculty affairs)

 E. The Associate Dean of the Faculty (student academic affairs)

 VI.
 THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
-THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID 504
+THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

 VIII.
 THE VICE PRESIDENT FOR MARKETING AND COMMUNICATIONS

 IX.
 VICE PRESIDENT FOR STRATEGIC PLANNING AND INSTITUTIONAL DIVERSITY

-X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS 504
+X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: PO DLICIES AND
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POL ICIES AND

-PROCEDURES
+PROCEDURES 601

 I. INTRODUCTION 601

 II.
 ACADEMIC FREEDOM 601

 III.
 SUMMARY STATEMENTS OF POLICY 602

 A. Policy on Equal Employment Opportunity 602

 B. Policy on Diversity

 C. Policies on Accessibility and Accommodations 603

 D. Policy on Anti-Harassment 603

 E. Policy on Retaliation 603

-F. Policy on Consensual Sexual Relationships Involving Students 604
+F. Policy on Consensual Sexual Relationships Involving Students

-Policy on Consensual Sexual Relationships with Current Students
+1. Policy on Consensual Sexual Relationships with Current Students

-2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Author
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority

-C. Dalian an Violance Agricul Wayson Act (VANA)

-G. Policy on Violence Against Women Act (VAWA) IV.
+G. Policy on Violence Against Women Act (VAWA)

+IV.
 REVIEW AND LIABILITY

 A. Policy Review

 B. Employees' Liability for Violations of these Policies

+V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY

 A. Scope

+1. Educational Environment

 2. Employment Environment

 B. Administration: Roles and Responsibilities

 VI.
-ANTI-HARASSMENT POLICY
+ANTI-HARASSMENT POLICY 607

-A. Harassment Defined
+A. Harassment Defined 607

-B. Sexual Harassment Defined
+B. Sexual Harassment Defined 608

-C. Third-Party Harassment
+C. Third-Party Harassment 609

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION A
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AG AINST FACULTY

 MEMBERS

 A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination

 C. Informal Complaint Resolution

 D. Formal Complaint Procedures

 E. Advisory Panel (AP)

 F. Investigation 615